CPSO is committed to providing its members with better access to the services they need via a self-serve Member Portal.

 - Allowing physicians to login once and get access to the services and forms they need to practice medicine in Ontario.
 Services and applications that used to be available on our main website, like postgraduate applications and incorporation forms, are moving to the secure Member Portal.

 - Giving physicians access to more online services, like profile updates, registration renewal, incorporation forms and service requests.
-We are replacing most paper-based applications and services with online services accessible through the new portal.

 - Allowing physicians to make online payments associated with applications or service requests.